DarkStar1982/life/README.md

 This is a flavor of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) based on Brandon Smith's Rust implementation of an unmodified Game of Life.

-The major difference are two additional parameters:
-* Entropy (each alive cell has a halflife where it becomes dead, regardless of its neighbors' state
-* Energy (some dead cells may become alive at each generation, regardless of their neighbors' state )

 It uses [Piston](https://www.piston.rs/) to create a window and draw the world state to it.